Integerous/resume.guide/1. Understand/ats.md

 ### 2. Knockout Questions and Filters

-Recruiters want to focus only on resumes that meet the job requirements. **ATS allows recruiters to set questions that filter out unqualified candidates based on their responses**.
+Recruiters want to focus only on resumes that meet the job requirements. <ins>**ATS allows recruiters to set questions that filter out unqualified candidates based on their responses**.</ins>

-This helps recruiters quickly evaluate candidates without opening resumes, and **some ATS platforms even score or filter candidates based on responses to knockout or prescreen questions**.
+This helps recruiters quickly evaluate candidates without opening resumes, and <ins>**some ATS platforms even score or filter candidates based on responses to knockout or prescreen questions**.</ins>

 For example, if a Computer Science degree is required, and a candidate answers "No" to a relevant question, the ATS may score that candidate lower or filter them out.